A frame approach for equations involving the fractional Laplacian: Conclusions

 \section{Conclusions}

-In this work, we introduced a frame approach for solving equations involving nonlocal and fractional terms such as the fractional Laplacian $(-\Delta)^s$, $s \in (0,1)$.
-One fixes an approximation space for the solution and expands the right-hand side of the equation in the space induced by applying the equation operator to the approximation space.
-This reduces the problem from a solve of a nonlocal problem to an interpolation problem.
-Under suitable conditions, we showed that if the approximation space is a frame for the solution in a suitable Hilbert space, then the induced approximation space for the right-hand side is a frame in the dual of the Hilbert space.
-By considering weighted Jacobi polynomials as an approximation space, we utilized recent results to deduce the right-hand side approximation space.
+In this work, we introduced a frame approach, summarized in \cref{alg:frame}, for solving equations involving nonlocal and fractional terms such as the fractional Laplacian $(-\Delta)^s$, $s \in ( 0,1)$.
+One fixes a family of functions for the expansion of the solution and expands the right-hand side of the equation in the space induced by applying the equation operator to this family of functions.
+This diagonalizes the equation and reduces the problem from a solve of a nonlocal problem to an interpolation problem.

-With this knowledge, one automatically recovers favourable properties of frames, in particular, the utilization of a truncated SVD factorization to find a well-posed expansion.
+Under suitable conditions, we showed that if the family of functions for the solution expansion is a frame in a suitable Hilbert space, then the induced family of functions for the right-hand side expansion is a frame in the dual of the Hilbert space.
+By considering solution expansions in weighted Jacobi and Zernike polynomials, we utilized recent results to deduce the family of functions for the right-hand side expansion.
+With this knowledge, one automatically recovers favourable properties of frames, in particular, the utilization of a truncated SVD projection to find a well-posed expansion.
+This culminated in deriving an a priori estimate in \cref{th:apriori}.

 This spatial discretization was coupled with Runga--Kutta methods in time in order to develop a method for time-dependent problems including the fractional heat equation as well as a problem where the exponent of the fractional Laplacian evolved in time.
 We proved that one recovers the optimal convergence rates under an implicit Euler discretization and observed the expected convergence rates for our chosen Runge-Kutta methods in practice, up to a $6^{\text{th}}$ order method.
 Moreover, the method was also competitive when applied to a two-dimensional problem.

 This approach is general and is not limited to the operators considered in this work.
-Provided one has explicit expressions of the equation operator applied to the approximation space, one may use this frame approach for a considerable number of different problems.
+Provided one has explicit expressions of the equation operator applied to a family of functions, one may use this frame approach for a considerable number of different problems.
 Future work will consider generalizing this technique to be competitive in higher dimensions.
 The bottleneck inevitably becomes the SVD factorization to interpolate the right-hand side.
 However, by using randomized SVD solvers \cite{Halko2011, Meier2023} and the $AZ$-algorithm \cite{Coppe2020}, we hope to considerably reduce the computational complexity.